nysbc/appion-protomo/README.md

 <details><summary>Restarting a refinement</summary><p>

 If you would like to refine a tilt-series that has already been refined, navigate to `Align Tilt-Series` on the left.
 Click on `Protomo 2.4.1`.
 Select the tilt-series number you wish to refine from the box.
 Change the Run name if you wish.
-Click on 'Just Show Command'.
-Click on 'View Coarse Alignment Results'.
+Click on `Just Show Command`, Click on `View Coarse Alignment Results`.
 Click on the link to continue onto Refinement.

-Choose 'Advanced' Settings Verbosity.
-Under 'General Parameters', input the run name of the tilt-series and the iteration you wish to restart from.
-If you manually aligned the previously-refined tilt-series (to fix grossly misaligned images, for instance), then change the Starting Alignment under 'Parameter Presets' to Manual AND under 'General Parameters' in the restart iteration box, type in 'Manual'.
-If you do not want to re-refine beginning with binned by 8 alignment iterations, then click the '<- Shift Rounds Left' link at the top of 'General Parameters'.
+Choose `Advanced` Settings Verbosity.
+Under `General Parameters`, input the run name of the tilt-series and the iteration you wish to restart from.
+If you manually aligned the previously-refined tilt-series (to fix grossly misaligned images, for instance), then change the Starting Alignment under `Parameter Presets` to Manual AND under `General Parameters` in the restart iteration box, type in 'Manual'.
+If you do not want to re-refine beginning with binned by 8 alignment iterations, then click the `<- Shift Rounds Left` link at the top of `General Parameters`.

 </p></details>